How many are coming, and from where?

 Almost everybody who arrives in Denmark to ask for asylum will come illegally – with a smuggler or false papers.
 It's virtually impossible to get a visa to Europe if you come from countries like Syria, Eritrea or Afghanistan.

-The number of asylum seekers in Europe has dropped significantly due to border controls around and inside Europe after 2016, but has risen again since 2021.
+The number of asylum seekers in Europe dropped significantly due to border controls around and inside Europe after 2016, but has risen again since 2021.
 In Denmark, new arrivals dropped even more and have not risen since.

 There are still many small boats sailing from Turkey to Greece each month, but relatively more arrive via Libya and Tunesia.
 It is a much more dangerous route, and many die in the desert of Sahara and drown in the Mediterranean.
-Increase in patrols and criminalisation of rescue efforts has led to a higher percentage of drowned.
+Increase in patrols and criminalization of rescue efforts has led to a higher percentage of drowned.

 The instability and violence in Libya has led to European actors increasingly collaborating with several armed groups in Libyan on border control and the containment of migrants in camps, before they can travel across the Mediterranean.
 This has made the situation for migrants in Libya even more dangerous.
 More are therefore attempting to travel over lesser known routes, such as Egypt and Tunisia to Italy.